mvelusce/pi-habits-tracker/README.md

 - Check port 8000 is available

 ### Frontend won't connect to backend
-- Verify backend is running at http://localhost:8000
+- Verify backend is running at http://localhost:9696
-- Check VITE_API_URL in frontend/.env
+- Check VITE_API_URL in your .env file
 - Ensure CORS is properly configured
+- If using pre-built images on a remote server, see [DEPLOYMENT.md](DEPLOYMENT.md)

 ### Docker issues
-- Run `docker-compose logs` to see error messages
+- Run `docker compose logs` to see error messages
-- Ensure ports 3000 and 8000 are available
+- Ensure ports 9696 and 9797 are available
-- Try `docker-compose down -v` to reset volumes
+- Try `docker compose down -v` to reset volumes
+- If pulling from GHCR fails, check that images exist: `docker pull ghcr.io/mvelusce/pi-habits-tracker-backend:latest`

 ### Database errors
 - Check write permissions for the database file